Two parallel processes: hemolysis and agglutination

 A practical way to recognize CAD early is to expect two parallel symptom streams that can be independently prominent: hemolysis-driven manifestations (anemia, jaundice, dark urine, fatigue) and agglutination-driven circulatory manifestations (acrocyanosis, cold-induced pain, acral color change).3 This dual physiology helps explain why patients with similar hemoglobin values can look dramatically different clinically.
 Complement-mediated hemolysis largely determines anemia severity, whereas IgM-mediated agglutination largely determines circulatory symptoms.
 Recognizing which stream predominates can clarify diagnostic thinking and management priorities.4

-A common ā€œpre-diagnosisā€ vignette is a patient with mild anemia and long-standing cold-sensitive fingers labeled as Raynaud phenomenon, plus fatigue that feels out of proportion to the hemoglobin.
-That is often the moment CAD is present but not yet named.5
+A common âpre-diagnosisâ vignette is a patient with mild anemia and long-standing cold-sensitive fingers labeled as Raynaud phenomenon, plus fatigue that feels out of proportion to the hemoglobin.
+That pattern should prompt consideration of CAD, even before the diagnosis is established.5

 Tier 1 highlights core clinical patterns; Tier 2 highlights variability and contextual features.